Retrieval Augmented Verification for Zero-Shot Detection of Multimodal Disinformation: Method : Retrieval Augmented Verification

-Given plain text, we want to represent them in a structured way in terms of the named entities and actions/relationships connecting them.
+Given the plain text of a post, we want to represent them in a structured way in terms of the named entities and actions or relationships connecting them.
 Our principal idea is that comparing texts in terms of these graphs leads to a more fine-grained understanding of where the individual texts agree or conflict.
 We use a large language model to create this ER graph from plain text input.
-Our cautious use of LLMS is guided by detailed prompts, examples, and checks.
-We give specific instructions and examples about entity detection and relationship identification focusing on news stories, and we require a particular format that can be easily interpreted as a network graph.
-This allows us to automatically check graph properties leveraging the networkx library.
+Our cautious use of LLMS is guided by detailed prompts, examples, and checks to ensure that we obtain a proper graph representation.
+We give the LLM specific instructions and examples about entity detection and relationship identification focusing on news stories, and we require a particular format that can be easily interpreted as a networkx graph \citep{SciPyProceedings_11}.
+This allows us to automatically check graph properties (connectivity, degree of nodes, walk, path) leveraging the networkx library.
 We combine this with formatting checks and violations of our instructions to reject responses we deem unfit.
 We define the nodes and edges as : \begin{itemize}

-\item { \textbf{Nodes}} The detected named entities in the text form the nodes.
+\item { \textbf{Nodes}} The named entities detected in the text by the LLM form the nodes.
 The named entity nodes are further enriched with facts from an external knowledge base.
-Similar to \cite{deykat}, we extract a set of candidate knowledge facts for each node and use the tweet text to select the most in-context candidate meaning.
+Similar to \cite{deykat}, we extract a set of candidate knowledge facts for each node and use the tweet text to select the most in-context candidate meaning according to semantic similarity.
 Thus, our Node representation consists of details about the type of entity and a contextually relevant description.
 We encode location and date entities in a specific hierarchical fashion, namely (city, state, country) and (day, date, month, and year), enabling exact correspondence and, thus, easy comparison.

+\item {\textbf{Edges}} The edges connecting two named entities are defined using the LLM with an explicit extractive action and abstractive description.
+The action terms are restricted from being directly from the text, whereas their description is generated based on the LLM's knowledge about the action.
+This abstractive description allows us to map similar actions based on the description, like `protest' to `demonstration.' \end{itemize}